PHASE 3 OF 7

 Does the flow feel right?

-Clickable, interactive, shows the user journey.
-Test it with a teammate — can they use it without explanation?
-If they're confused, the flow needs work before you add more features.
+Clickable and interactive, showing the user journey.
+Test it with a teammate: can they use it without explanation?
+If they're confused, fix the flow before adding features.

 4